proxy-app/Proxy/README.md

-# SubLit
+# Proxy

 ## Contents
 [What](#what)  - [Why](#why)  - [Who](#who)  - [How](#how)  - [Limitations](#limitations)

 # What
-SubLit is an app for KW students to easily find housing options or post openings.
+Proxy is an app for KW students to easily find housing options or post openings.
-Tell us your preferences by location, size, pricing, nearby POIs, and more - SubLit will pair you with great and suitable options!
+Tell us your preferences by location, size, pricing, nearby POIs, and more - Proxy will pair you with great and suitable options!

 # Why
 DO YOU: